smallk/smallk.github.io/pages_documentation_tools.md

 	Usage: nmf
         --matrixfile <filename>  Filename of the matrix to be factored.
                                  Either CSV format for dense or MatrixMarket format for sparse.
-        --k <integer value>      The common dimension for factors W and H.
+        --k <integer value>      Inner dimension for factors W and H.
         [--algorithm  BPP]       NMF algorithms:
                                      MU:    multiplicative updating
                                      HALS:  hierarchical alternating least squares